Computer Science

 Trips and visits

 Educational trips and visiting speakers will support the teaching of this A Level.
-It is expected that students will attend any education visits and visiting speakers as due to the nature of establishments and the availability of speakers, these may be at times outside of normal timetabled classes.
+It is expected that students will attend any educational visits and visiting speakers as due to the nature of establishments and the availability of speakers, these may be at times outside of normal timetabled classes.
 There may be costs associated with educational visits and students may be asked to contribute towards transport and any entry fees for places of visits.

 Personal study time